 Stuti Khemani is a Senior Economist in the Development Research Group of the World Bank.
+She joined through the Young Professionals Program after obtaining a PhD in Economics from the Massachusetts Institute of Technology.
 Her area of research is the political economy of public policy choices, and institutional reforms for development.
-She has studied the impact of electoral politics on fiscal policy and intergovernmental fiscal relations; drawn policy implications for the design of institutions to promote fiscal responsibility; and analyzed political constraints to efficient allocation of public resources for health and education services.
-She is currently examining the role of mass media and local elections in overcoming political obstacles to development policies.
-Her research and advisory work spans a diverse range of countries, including Benin, Bolivia, China, India, the Philippines, and Nigeria.
-She holds a PhD in Economics from the Massachusetts Institute of Technology.
+Her work is published in leading economics and political science journals, such as the American Economic Journal, Journal of Development Economics and American Political Science Review.
+She has studied the impact of electoral politics on fiscal policy and intergovernmental fiscal relations; drawn policy implications for the design of institutions to promote fiscal responsibility; and analyzed political constraints to efficient allocation of resources for health and education services.
+She is currently examining the role of mass media and local elections in building effective public sector institutions.
+She is also the lead author of the forthcoming Policy Research Report Making Politics Work for Development: Harnessing Transparency and Citizen Engagement.
+Her research and advisory work spans a diverse range of countries, including Benin, China, India, the Philippines, Nigeria, Tanzania and Uganda.